astro-fusion/astro-blogs/20_Transit/08_Rahu_Transit/200805_Rahu_transit_5th_House_from_natal_moon.md

 ---
 title: Rahu transit 5th House from natal moon
 description: |
    When Rahu transits the 5th house from the natal Moon, the individual may face financial difficulties, health issues for children, and mental confusion.
 There is also a risk of loss of one or both parents and strained family relations.
 pubDate: '2024-09-19'
+author: "Gemini 3 Pro"
 ---

 # The Effects of Rahu’s Transit through the 5th House from Natal Moon in Vedic Astrology